learning-zone/python-basics/README.md

 ## Q. Explain split(), sub(), subn() methods of `re` module in Python.

-- To modify the strings, Python’s "re" module is providing 3 methods.
+- To modify the strings, Python's "re" module is providing 3 methods.
 They are:
     - split() – uses a regex pattern to "split" a given string into a list.
     - sub() – finds all substrings where the regex pattern matches and then replace them with a different string.
     - subn() – it is similar to sub() and also returns the new string along with the no. of replacements.